 Psychedelics in Psychotherapy in the 1950s

 The 1950s were an exploratory time in psychotherapy.
-Over a decade after LSD was first created, early researchers recognized the potential of psychedelics for treating mood disorders and alcoholism.
+Over a decade after LSD was first created, early researchers recognized the potential of psychedelics for treating mood disorders.
 At this time research was done on a very micro level.
 The doctors themselves would take the psychedelics, which was common at the time.
 Before prescribing new medications, doctors would take them to know what the patient would experience.

 After initial observations, doctors found that the hallucinogenic, out-of-body experience could be mind-opening, which is highly beneficial for mental illnesses like depression.
 The novel therapy proved so promising that larger clinical studies began with thousands of people taking part in the research and some doctors began prescribing it to patients.